Originally published by Simon Downes, August 22, 2015.

 - Leaving your house unoccupied for too long

-Looking for a home insurance policy that covers theft?
-The following table displays a snapshot of home & contents insurance policies on our database that offer theft & attempted theft cover, sorted by Star Rating (highest to lowest) with links to providers’ websites.
+Looking for a home insurance policy?
+The table below displays a snapshot of home & contents insurance policies on Canstar’s database with links to providers’ websites, sorted by Star Rating, then provider name (alphabetically).

-These results are based on policies in NSW and ACT for a policy holder under 50 with building and contents worth below $550k.
+Please note these results are based on policies in NSW and ACT for a policy holder under 50 with building and contents worth below $550k.
+Click here to compare policies for your circumstances.

 1. Leaving the house unlocked